PocketCluster/pocketcluster/README.md

 ## For Vagrant/VirtualBox Cluster

-- Install following two additional requirements
+- Install following two additional requirements.
+- **Mac with at least 8GB Memory and 10 GB of free disk space is strongly recommended.**

 ### VirtualBox